mmaz/neet/docs/imitation_learning.md

 ### Model Output and Optimization

 The output of this model is a single neuron, which corresponds to the servo or steering angle to command the car with.
-In the section on [**Training**](imitation_learning.md#part-3-training-the-model) we will normalize the steering angle training data to fit between (-1, 1), and therefore we should expect predictions from the CNN to also fit between this range.
+In the section on [**Training**](imitation_learning.md#part-3-training-the-model) we will normalize the steering angle training data to fit between (-1, 1), and therefore we should expect regressions from the CNN to also fit between this range.

 !!! note "Question"
     Notice that we also normalize the input images in the first layer between (-1,1) Why would we prefer to normalize the input and output data between these ranges?